Tamandeep-Singh/File-Encrypt/README.md

 # Todo:

-1) Decrypted file output should be stored in a separate JSON file
+1) Decrypted file output should be stored in a separate JSON file (status: done)
-2) Adding additional unit tests in /tests
+2) Adding additional unit tests in /tests (status: done)
-3) [Optional] Adding user defined filenames for encrypted files
+3) [Optional] Adding user defined filenames for encrypted files (status: in consideration)
-4) Testing CLI script via a NodeJS file so that any files that the user uploads can be encrypted
+4) Testing CLI script via a NodeJS file so that any files that the user uploads can be encrypted (status: not yet completed)
+5) Creating a docker image and adding a dockerfile